 MGE works with customers who want to install solar to help power their homes or businesses.
 These customers connect to our community distribution grid and sell back excess electricity to MGE.
-We have more than 400 solar installations connected to our grid.
+We have more than 500 solar installations connected to our grid.

 Our new Shared Solar program offers customers the benefits of solar power without having a system on their home.
-A 500-kilowatt solar array being built in Middleton will provide an easy and affordable way for customers to purchase solar energy.
+Our 500-kilowatt solar array in Middleton provides an easy and affordable way for customers to purchase solar energy.